 Can we get our license online or through the mail?

 There are possible notary and affidavit avenues depending on the county, but as of now you cannot get your license online.
 They do have an online form (click here) at the Dare County Register of Deeds website.
 When your application has been successfully submitted, you will receive confirmation and a list of further instructions for obtaining the license at the Dare County Register of Deeds office.
 You will still need to personally go there to pick your license up.
 If you have in hand what they will be asking for it usually only takes about 10-15 minutes.
+Click Here to see what you will need to bring with you to the Dare Coounty Register of Deeds office to receive your license.

 How much is the license and when should we get it?